Young Republicans Caught Plotting Californication of Texas GOP

 A DFW Young Republicans chapter uploaded a livestream where the group workshopped talking points of their plan to get the Republican Party of Texas, the SREC in particular, to join the YR’s promoting the acceptance of the Log Cabin Republicans, a homosexual advocacy group that parrots Republican talking points.

-The group invited Texas LCR President Marco Roberts to discuss their plans for subverting the Texas GOP, which included downplaying the issue of homosexuality as merely a question of property rights, and offering a quid pro quo of homosexual support against the transgender agenda in exchange for acceptance within the party.
+The group invited Texas LCR President Marco Roberts to discus their plans for subverting the Texas GOP, which included downplaying the issue of homosexuality as a merely a question of property rights, and offering a quid pro quo of homosexual support against the transgender agenda in exchange for acceptance within the party.